 - To disseminate the international contributions of Abraham Lincoln to a global audience.

-LAMP is an international project with volunteer representatives in Guadalajara, San Diego, Los Angeles, Austin, and Chicago, and is expanding to Washington DC, New York City, and Boston.
+LAMP is an international project with volunteer representatives in Guadalajara, San Diego, Los Angeles, Austin, San Antonio, Chicago, Washington DC, and New York City, and is expanding to Boston.
 The Mexican Embassy in Washington DC has embraced the project, as have Mexican consulates in several U.S. cities.
 We’ll post updates about project activities and events in the blog, and hope you’ll sign up to follow us.
 You can also follow us on Facebook.

 If you’re interested in helping with activities in your area, just send an email to firstname.lastname@example.org.
 Thanks, and best regards.